Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Electronic structure

 \section{Electronic structure}

 We first describe the electronic characteristics relevant to our TTG device.
-Figure~\ref{fig:fig1}\textbf{b} shows the calculated spectral function along the path $K_3 \rightarrow K_2 \rightarrow K_1$ for $(\theta_{12}, \theta_{23}) = (1.1^{\circ}, 3.5^{\circ})$ (Methods; see Fig.~\ref{fig:sf} for calculations at other twist angle combinations).
+Figure~\ref{fig:fig1}\textbf{b} shows the calculated spectral function along the path $K_3 \rightarrow K_2 \rightarrow K_1$ for $(\theta_{12}, \theta_{23}) = (1.1^{\circ}, 3.5^{\circ})$ at zero displacement field (Methods; see Extended Data Figure 1 for calculations at other twist angle combinations and displacement fields).
 The colors represent the relative weight on each respective graphene layer (inset of Fig.~\ref{fig:fig1}\textbf{b}).
 The flat bands predominately originate from the strong hybridization between layers 1 and 2 due to their small interlayer twist.
 Layers 2 and 3 are more weakly coupled at low energies, resulting in a Dirac-like cone centered at $K_3$ predominantly associated with layer 3.
 It has a renormalized Fermi velocity $v^*_F < v^0_{F}$, where $v^0_{F}$ is the Fermi velocity of bare graphene.
 The result is an electronic system with coexisting light and heavy fermions where correlation effects are anticipated when the Fermi energy lies within the flat bands.